A+ Services provides engineering expertise focused on roadway, drainage solution and construction management. Specific areas of service include:

 Hydraulic Analysis for Roadway Design

 Construction Management, Inspection + Field Services

 Construction Sequencing and Phasing

 Post Oak Blvd Reconstruction - Richmond to IH610 - Uptown Development Authority, Houston, TX

-A+ Services serves as the lead construction engineer (and design consultant) for the Uptown Development Authority.
-In this role, the firm supports the Authority’s ongoing $150M construction program to reconstruct various infrastructure within the Galleria Area.
-The most notable project involves the reconstruction of over 9,000 LF of Post Oak Boulevard from Richmond Avenue to IH-610 with enhanced roadway, drainage, public access, intersections, crosswalks, landscape and hardscape.
-As part of the project, the existing six lanes of traffic are shifted outwards to accommodate the placement of two dedicated bus lanes down the middle of the road.
-Construction requires significant traffic control and phasing.
-Utility improvements include the construction of 15,000 LF of 18" to 66" storm sewers (including storm sewer boxes varied in sizes), over 15,000 LF of 42” to 12” sanitary sewers and 18,000 LF of 12” water lines, including the relocation of numerous water meter vaults and multiple adjustments to an existing 24” water line.
+A+ Services served as the lead construction engineer (and design consultant) for the Uptown Development Authority.
+In this role, the firm supported the Authority’s $150M construction program to reconstruct various infrastructure within the Galleria Area.
+The most notable project involved the reconstruction of over 9,000 LF of Post Oak Boulevard from Richmond Avenue to IH-610 with enhanced roadway, drainage, public access, intersections, crosswalks, landscape and hardscape.
+As part of the project, the existing six lanes of traffic were shifted outwards to accommodate the placement of two dedicated bus lanes down the middle of the road.
+Construction required significant traffic control and phasing.
+Utility improvements included the construction of 15,000 LF of 18" to 66" storm sewers (including storm sewer boxes varied in sizes), over 15,000 LF of 42” to 12” sanitary sewers and 18,000 LF of 12” water lines, including the relocation of numerous water meter vaults and multiple adjustments to an existing 24” water line.
 To facilitate the construction and reduce the impact to the local retail/commercial and residential stakeholders, major utility relocations were coordinated in advance of the main reconstruction work.

 Roadway, Intersection + Drainage Improvements - Harris County, TX